darthneel/sql_notes/README.md

   * OR: Get californians, and anyone last named 'Diaz'
 * Functions
   * Get LENGTH of passwords
-  * >: Get users with passwords longer than 8 characters
+    * >: Get users with passwords longer than 8 characters (needs HAVING)
   * CONCAT: Full name as one field, full address as other field
 * DISTINCT
   * first names